+In January 2018, a wild elephant was injured by a landmine in the Latehar district, Jharkhand state, allegedly laid by Communist Party of India-Maoist (CPI-M).
+Previously, in September 2017, an elephant was killed after it stepped on a landmine also attributed to the CPI-M in the same area of Jharkhand state.
 In July 2017, the Deputy Inspector General of Police in Chhatisgarh state informed the state news agency that “Pressure IEDs [improvised explosive devices] planted randomly inside the forests in unpredictable places, where frequent de-mining operations are not feasible, remain a challenge.”
-The use of these victim activated improvised mines was attributed by the police to the Communist Party of India-Maoist (CPI-M) and its armed wing, the People’s Liberation Guerrilla Army.
-In September 2017, an elephant was killed after it stepped on a landmine attributed to the CPI-M in Jharkhand state.
+The use of these victim-activated improvised mines was attributed by the police to the CPI-M and its armed wing, the People’s Liberation Guerrilla Army.
 In May 2017, India’s Central Reserve Police Force (CRPF) recovered a cache of 53 landmines, with 500 grams of explosive, in Jharkhand state.
 In December 2016, the CRPF recovered a cache of 120 landmines, with between 800–1,000 grams of explosive, also in Jharkhand state.

 Previous Landmine Monitor reports have documented widespread use by the CPI-M of command-detonated IEDs.
 These were frequently reported as “landmines” in the media and specialized reports on the conflict, but it has not always been possible to determine the mechanism of explosive devices from news reports.
 Indian authorities regularly report to have discovered explosive material from armed groups.
 Maoist cadres have deployed large numbers of command-detonated roadside bombs, some of which have caused civilian deaths.